RomainMazB/oc-docs-fr/database-query.md

 The database query builder provides a convenient, fluent interface to creating and running database queries.
 It can be used to perform most database operations in your application, and works on all supported database systems.

-> **Note:** The query builder uses PDO parameter binding to protect your application against SQL injection attacks.
+> **Remarque** : The query builder uses PDO parameter binding to protect your application against SQL injection attacks.
 There is no need to clean strings being passed as bindings.

 <a name="retrieving-results"></a>
 ## Retrieving results